webspinner/lookout.github.com/_posts/2012-11-09-the-art-of-teaching-a-technical-topic.md

 the local communities to allow the developers who couldn't make it to their annual event [Google IO](https://developers.google.com/events/io/) to connect with other developers, learn about new trends/topics, try new hardwares and talk to Googlers.
-I was invited as a speaker to the event, in order to teach the local community how to program an Android application.
+I was invited as a speaker to the event, in order to teach the local community how to develop an Android application.

 I gave three talks: